 Life in the college apartment has always been an interesting experience.
 You really learn to live on your own and this could be your first time away from family.
-Although the freedom is great, you now have many responsibilities like cooking, cleaning, and of course, even grocery shopping.
+Although the freedom is great, you now have many responsibilities.
+They can include cooking, cleaning, and of course, even grocery shopping.
 You might not even have the best apartment location and on top of that, a far parking spot.
 In addition, you may also be living on the 3rd floor with NO elevator (like myself).
 Not necessarily the best conditions for grocery shopping.

 My Experience With Carrying Groceries

 Of course, depending on what I buy and how much, the amount of items I carry will vary.
 On an easy day, I will have a bag of just snacks which is pretty light.
 I should be able to bring that into the apartment in one trip.
 However, if I happen to purchase pounds of meat for a burger cheat day, a sack of 10 lb potatoes, or have a case of water, then it’s a different story.
 To do so safely, it can take 2 or even up to 3 trips.
 BUT, as a guy and when that pride kicks in, I will REFUSE to do it in any more than one trip.

 Some techniques I used to carry multiple grocery bags include:

 - Sliding hand through the grocery bag loops to carry with my elbows, forearms, and wrists

 - Using each finger to my advantage (lighter bags for the pinky, potentially 2 fingers for heavier bags)

 - Holding larger objects with both hands (like a tray), stacking other items on top of it, and perhaps stabilizing it with my chin